 Final disposal Sample Clauses

 Final disposal.
-Final disposal like land filling could be presupposed as the most common practice for all solid waste (including plastics) in the targeted countries.
-Therefore, criteria for the evaluation of another final disposal of solid waste could be used for plastic wastes. • Agencies are in charge of plastic waste disposal • Infrastructure for final disposal of plastic waste (see above mentioned table for the different landfill-levels of infrastructure): o regular landfill without any further requirements o regular landfill with gas collection and thermal treatment and energy recovery regular landfill with groundwater packing o regular landfill with leakage water collection and –treatment o dumping • Number of workers engaged in the disposal: o Official sector o Informal sector • Average disposal costs (per ton); • Operational costs per year
+Final disposal like land filling may be the common practice for all solid waste in the targeted countries.
+Liquid industrial waste on the other hand needs to go through a sewage treatment plant.
+Therefore, criteria for the evaluation of industrial waste could be the following: • Infrastructure for final disposal of industrial waste (see above mentioned table for the different landfill-levels of infrastructure): o regular landfill without any further requirements o regular landfill with gas collection and thermal treatment and energy recovery regular landfill with groundwater packing o regular landfill with leakage water collection and treatment o dumping • Number of workers engaged in the disposal: o Official sector o Informal sector • Average disposal costs (per ton); • Operational costs per year

 Final disposal.
 Open dumpsites is the common facility for final disposal of wastes in Nigeria as opposed to the sanitary landfill practised in the advanced countries of the world.
 The waste management authorities in each state have designated sites for dumping and there are several undesignated areas within the metropolis where dumping occurs without any check.